jamespglaze/BetterKerbol/README.md

 ## Notes
 * Due to a long-standing bug the way KSP calculates solar heat, temperatures near the surface are extreme, with radiant power density approaching infinity!
 Bring your exploit shielding or it's a one way trip!
 * No sunflare is provided.
-If using scatterer, pick your favorite sunflare mod, personally I recommend [Sunflares of Maar](https://forum.kerbalspaceprogram.com/index.php?/topic/162775-131-poll-sunflares-of-maar-gpp-bundle-v12-jan-23-2018/).
+If using Scatterer, pick your favorite sunflare mod, personally I recommend [Sunflares of Maar](https://forum.kerbalspaceprogram.com/index.php?/topic/162775-131-poll-sunflares-of-maar-gpp-bundle-v12-jan-23-2018/).
 * This is my first Mod, pls be gentle.

 ## Installation